indieSoftware/Navigator/README.md

 }
 ```
 SwiftUI requires navigation destination values to be `Hashable`, and so do we.

-Next, we need to provide each destination with a variable that returns the correct view for each case.
+With our enum in place, we now need to provide each destination with a variable that returns the correct view for each case.
 That's easy, since `NavigationDestination` also conforms to `View`!

 Just provide the view body as part of the enumeration.
 ```swift